 This Samsonite suitcase is equipped with two carry handles.
 The top one has a rubber grip, and it will feel pretty comfortable in your hand.
 The one on the side appears to be completely plastic, so it might not be as comfortable – especially if your suitcase gets rather heavy.
 However, both are incredibly sturdy, which is the main concern.

-As for the telescopic handle on top, it has a push button, which allows you to lock it into position once it is fully extended, and when it's fully stores.
-But you can't lock it to multiple height positions, which is disappointing - at least to me.
-However, I have only see multiple height locking on a few cases, so it is a rare animal in the wild world of luggage.
+As for the telescopic handle on top, it has a push-button, which allows you to lock it into position once it is fully extended, and when it’s fully stored.
+But you can’t lock it to multiple height positions, which is disappointing – at least to me.
+However, I have only seen multiple heights locking on a few cases, so it is a rare animal in the wild world of luggage.

 This handle is lightweight and pretty sturdy, so you shouldn’t experience any problems with it.
 However, it does take up more space inside your suitcase than it should (since the barrels protrude into the packing compartment), so you will need to pack around it.
 But all in all, the Tru-Frame comes with three well-made and sturdy handles – no surprises there.

-So, the only way to travel completely safely is to travel with a suitcase with latch closure, which is exactly what we have here on this Samsonite.
-Two latches, both with TSA 3-digit combination locks that, once closed, they completely seal off your suitcase.
-This also means that no water will be able to penetrate the suitcases, making it completely weather-proof.
+So, the only way to travel completely safe is to travel with a suitcase with a latch closure, which is exactly what we have here on this Samsonite.
+Two latches, both with TSA 3-digit combination locks that, once closed, completely seal off your suitcase.
+This also means that no water will be able to penetrate the suitcases, making them completely weather-proof.
 Which is another huge benefit.